Renewable hydropower is linked to climate targets

 We have invested extensively in the renovation and modernisation of our power plants in recent years:

-- In Kemijoki river, the Jumisko power plant will be renovated in 2021
+- In Kemijoki river, the Jumisko power plant was renovated in 2021

 - In Iijoki river, the Raasakka power plant’s electrical and automation systems were renewed in 2018